Will Reduce Harmful Emissions to the Environment: Samples of Environmentally Friendly Aviation Fuel Created in Tomsk

 A feature of our product is the relatively low content of aromatic components, which contribute to soot formation during combustion.
 This will reduce the level of harmful emissions into the environment.

-Dmitry Glushkov, Professor of the Research School of Physics of High-Energy Processes at TPU
+Dmitry Glushkov, Professor of the Research School of Physics of High-Energy Processes, TPU

-The alternative fuel is superior to its counterparts.
+Alternative fuel is superior to analogues.
 It not only causes less harm to the environment, but also has a number of other advantages.

-Our biofuel has better thermo-oxidative stability, which minimizes fuel oxidation and changes in its characteristics during flight when used as a heat transfer agent.
-Biofuel is also characterized by better distillation performance, which affects the reduction in the duration of the fuel mixture preparation process.
+Our biofuel has better thermal-oxidative stability, which minimizes fuel oxidation and changes in its characteristics during flight, when it is used as a heat carrier.
+Biofuel is also characterized by better distillation performance, which affects the reduction in the duration of the fuel mixture preparation process

-Dmitry Glushkov, Professor of the Research School of Physics of High-Energy Processes at TPU
+Dmitry Glushkov, Professor of the Research School of Physics of High-Energy Processes, TPU

 The developers have already begun research to identify the most successful fuel samples.
 In the future, it will be tested on small-sized aircraft engines.